LuisAlbertoVasquezVargas/omarchy-configs/README.md

 }
 ```

-This keeps Waybar aligned with Hyprland.
+Restart Waybar or log out/in to apply.

 ---